HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 Have fun!
 We try not to fill the entire day with hikes in the hot sun.
 Hiking in the morning, then returning to the hotel to swim or just relax means the kids will be less stressed and everyone has a better time.

 We visited Zion NP as part of a two week road trip.
 If you have more time, consider visiting Bryce Canyon National Park, just 1.5 hours northwest, or circle back to Las Vegas via Page, Arizona where you can visit Horseshoe Bend and Antelope Canyon.
-Read my guide here.
+Read my guide here

 Happy Travels!

-Opinions expressed here are the author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
+Editorial Note: Opinions expressed here are the author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.

 Previous